mozilla-l10n/localizer-documentation/src/tools/pontoon/users.md

 ### Appearance

-There are three theme options for you to choose from:
+The user can chose between a light and dark combination of colors for Pontoon.
+There are three theme options available:

 * Light.
 * Dark.
-* Match system.

-The “Match system” theme aligns with the theme of your operating system.
+* Match system (aligns with the theme used by the operating system).

-To change the theme:

-1. Press the button corresponding to your preferred theme.
+To change the theme, select the button corresponding to your preferred theme.
+The change will take effect immediately.
-2. Once you've made your selection, it will be saved as your preference.

 ### External accounts